 What If I Change My Mind and Want to Withdraw My Nomination?

-You may withdraw your nomination during the nomination period (January 1 to noon on September 22) by submitting a written withdrawal request to the Returning Officer.
+You may withdraw your nomination any time during the nomination period (January 1 to noon on September 22) or within 24 hours after the close of the nomination period by filing a withdrawal in writing with the Returning Officer.